TanStack/table/docs/guide/custom-features.md

 ##### `getDefaultOptions`

 The `getDefaultOptions` method in a table feature is responsible for setting the default table options for that feature.
-For example, in the [Column Sizing](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/ColumnSizing.ts) feature, the `getDefaultOptions` method sets the default `columnResizeMode` option with a value of `"onEnd"`.
+For example, in the [Column Sizing](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/ColumnSizing.ts) feature, the `getDefaultOptions` method sets the default `columnResizeMode` option with a default value of `"onEnd"`.

 ##### `getDefaultColumnDef`

 The `getDefaultColumnDef` method in a table feature is responsible for setting the default column options for that feature.
-For example, in the [Sorting](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/RowSorting.ts) feature, the `getDefaultColumnDef` method sets the default `sortUndefined` column option with a value of `1`.
+For example, in the [Sorting](https://github.com/TanStack/table/blob/main/packages/table-core/src/features/RowSorting.ts) feature, the `getDefaultColumnDef` method sets the default `sortUndefined` column option with a default value of `1`.

 ##### `getInitialState`